 - In EarthBound, PP-restoring items and skills tend to be very weak, only restoring around 10 PP (when the skills you'll most want to cast cost around 50 PP).
 Only two vendors in the game sell them, and you'll outright have to teleport to one of them.
 The best of these items, the Magic Truffle, can only be found hidden in out-of-the-way places in the Bubblegloop Swamp area by using a specialized item.
 Poo can use the Brain Food Lunch as a full HP and PP restore, but his max PP isn't much to write home about anyway.

 - Mother 3 mitigates this somewhat in that a number of characters in the game can use PP-less skills.
-Permanent party member Duster can even inflict a wide range of Standard Status Effects whenever he wants, for no cost, and several of the guest stars have their own free skills.
+Permanent party member Duster can even inflict a wide range of Status Effects whenever he wants, for no cost, and several of the guest stars have their own free skills.
 So the rarity of these items makes it less of an issue.

 - The Shin Megami Tensei series adds to this in that there are two kinds of skills—those that use magic, and those that Cast from Hit Points.
 MP-based spells tend to be more powerful, but due to the ease of recovery (as long as you have MP to fall back on), HP-based skills are easier to use repeatedly.

 - In Persona 4, the rare "Soul" items that restore SP can only be found from monsters and in treasure chests.
 The only SP-restoring items you can buy are cans of soda, and the vending machine that sells them can run out.
 Even then, they only restore 5 SP.
 Luckily, Yu can fuse Personas with the "Skill Drain" abilities, which allow him to leech a very reasonable 30-60 SP off enemies.
 The fox in the Hub World is happy to heal your party's SP back to full...at a ridiculous price.
 Unless you're in a hurry to finish the dungeon, you're better off just retiring for the day.

 - In the Suikoden series, rune skills have a limited number of charges available to them.
 The only way to recover these is at an inn or a rune "healer"—no items will recover them.
 It's often better to use items to heal because of this, and save healing skills for the big boss fights.

 - In The Denpa Men, the Antenna items that restore AP can only be found either in chests or as monster drops.
 They're always uncommon-level drops, too, meaning that the Always Treasure skill that forces monsters to drop items can't make them appear.
 They don't become buyable in shops until the Playable Epilogue, and even then, only the lowest-level recovery item is available.
 And they're also quite pricey.
 The second game makes Antennas slightly more common, both by making them drop from more enemies and by having respawning treasure chests that commonly contain them.
 Some shops do start selling them early on, but they're still plenty expensive.